-Incorporating hand expression into your pumping routine can be a great way to increase the amount of milk that you are able to remove from your breasts.
+Incorporating hand expression into your pumping routine can be a great way for breastfeeding moms to increase the amount of milk that they are able to express from their breasts.
 Here’s how to do it!

-Hand expression is a great skill to have.
+Hand expression is a great skill to have – below are some reason to learn it.

-First, if you know how to hand express, you’ll always have a pump that works.
-You never have to worry about what you’ll do if your pump breaks, or if your power goes out, or if you forget your breast shields.
+If you know how to hand express, you’ll always have a pump that works.
+You never have to worry about what you’ll do if your pump breaks, or if your power goes out, or if you are out of the house and forgot your breast shields.

 Additionally, some women also find that they are able to remove more milk by incorporating hand expression into their routine.